easybuilders/easybuild-tutorial/docs/installation/README.md

 Before deep diving into the wonderful world of EasyBuild and getting your hands dirty with the hands on exercises coming up in this tutorial, you will need to install EasyBuild.

-In this section we outline a couple of different ways of doing so, and the things you should pay attention to.
+In this section we outline a couple of different ways of doing this, and also the things you should pay attention to.
-By the end of it, you will have a functional EasyBuild installation that you can use for the remainder of this tutorial.
+By the end, you will have a functional EasyBuild installation that you can use for the remainder of this tutorial.

 !!! summary